 - Avoid using any stainless steel pan as a cutting rack.
-Always cut the vegetables and meat first and later add it to the cookware.
+Always cut the vegetables and meat first and later add them to the cookware.
 The cookware surface can react negatively if you use a knife over it.

-- If your stainless steel cookware has a glass lid than the stainless steel lid, avoid it’s too much contact with the heat.
+- If your stainless steel cookware has a glass lid then the stainless steel lid, avoid it’s too much contact with the heat.
 Therefore, the glass lids should also be not put in the oven and oven broiler.

 - Avoid the use of broken lids while cooking, it’s better to replace them as soon as possible.

 Is it integral to have Stainless Steel cookware in the kitchen?